Ruthenian Voivodeship: History

 Zygmunt Gloger, in his monumental book Historical Geography of the Lands of Old Poland (1900), provides this description of the Ruthenian Voivodeship:

 In the 10th and 11th centuries, Przemysl and Czerwien were the largest gords in this region.
 Later on, Halych emerged as the capital of the province, while the city of Lwów was founded only in 1250.
 In ca. 1349, King Casimir III of Poland took control over Principality of Halych.
 The province was governed by royal starostas, the first one of whom was a man named Jasiek Tarnowski.
-Most probably in final years of reign of King Władysław II Jagiełło, it was named the Ruthenian Voivodeship, as at that time the voivodes of Przemysl began calling themselves the voivodes of Rus'.
-First such voivode was Jan Mezyk of Dabrowa.
+Most probably in the final years of the reign of King Władysław II Jagiełło, it was named the Ruthenian Voivodeship, as at that time the voivodes of Przemysl began calling themselves the voivodes of Rus'.
+The first such voivode was Jan Mezyk of Dabrowa.

 The Ruthenian Voivodeship consisted of five ziemias: those of Lwów, Przemysl, Sanok, Halych and Chelm.
-The two last ones had their own local authorities; furthermore, the Land of Chelm was completely separated from other Ruthenian lands by the Belz Voivodeship.
-Therefore, we should speak separately of four Ruthenian lands, and the Land of Chelm, whose history was much different after the Partitions of Poland (...)
-The lands of Lwow, Przemysl and Sanok had their sejmiks, which took place in their respective capitals.
+The last two had their own local authorities; furthermore, the Land of Chelm was completely separated from other Ruthenian lands by the Belz Voivodeship.
+Therefore, we should speak separately of four Ruthenian lands, and the Land of Chelm, whose history was much different after the Partitions of Poland [...]
+The lands of Lwów, Przemysl and Sanok had their sejmiks, which took place in their respective capitals.
 General sejmiks for these three lands were at Sadowa Wisznia, where seven deputies were elected to the Polish Sejm: two from each land, and one from the County of Zydaczow.
 Starostas resided at Lwów, Zhydachiv, Przemysl and Sanok.
-The voivodeship had six senators: the Archbishop of Lwow, the Bishop of Przemysl, the Voivode of Ruthenia, the Castellan of Lwow, and Castellans of Przemysl and Sanok (...)
-The city of Lwów was the seat of a separate Lesser Poland Tribunal for the voivodeships of Ruthenia, Kijow, Volhynia, Podolia, Belz, Braclaw and Czernihow (...)
+The voivodeship had six senators: the Archbishop of Lwow, the Bishop of Przemysl, the Voivode of Ruthenia, the Castellan of Lwow, and Castellans of Przemysl and Sanok [...]
+The city of Lwów was the seat of a separate Lesser Poland Tribunal for the voivodeships of Ruthenia, Kijów, Volhynia, Podolia, Belz, Braclaw and Czernihow [...]
 The County of Zydaczow, even though officially part of Lwow Land, was often regarded as a separate ziemia, with its own coat of arms, granted in 1676.
-In that years, Lwow Land had 618 villages and 42 towns, while County of Zydaczow had 170 villages and 9 towns.
+In those years, Lwow Land had 618 villages and 42 towns, while the County of Zydaczow had 170 villages and 9 towns.